 Watch for these signs and symptoms if you think you or someone else may be having a stroke.
-Note when your signs and symptoms begin, because the length of time they have been present may guide your treatment decisions:
+Note when your signs and symptoms begin because the length of time they have been present may guide your treatment decisions:

-Think FAST and do the following:
+Think FAST and do this: